The Top Adjustable Bed Frame: Amerisleep

 Warranty terms varied across the models, with some offering more transparency than others.
 Full coverage periods are 1 year and parts range from 2-5 years.
 Customers also like Costco’s liberal return policy.

-Price, especially on the mattress adjustable packages, was on the high side, though all prices were published online.
+Price, especially on the mattress adjustable packages, comes in on the high side, though Costco publishes all prices online.
 Be aware that non-members pay a 5% surcharge above the listed price.

 #4) Sleep Comfort – 3.2/5